bryan930180/bryan930180.github.io/aboutme.md

 ### What I do in my free time

 I've been playing the violin since I was seven years old.
 I have some unlisted videos that I am too shy to post here. :) Although I no longer play, my love for classical music is on-par with my interest in medicine.
 My favorite piece is Mozart's Piano Concerto No.23 in A major II.
 Andante.
 I enjoy going to a good concert now and then.
 I also love other genres such as Rock, Jazz, Rap, and K-pop.
 I can talk on and on about this.
+I also enjoy a good book on Friday nights!

 I also love biking and basketball.
 I do it leisurely and I use the bike to get around the city.
 Saves time!